shariquesshaikh/URHope/README.md

 ```python
 python app.py
 ```
-Access the application [here](http://localhost:5000/) or on your localhost and suitable port.
+Access the application on your localhost with suitable port.